Kemi-Rawr/BDFD-Articles/Guides/JSON.md

 ## Examples ##
 ```
 {
-  "fruit": "orange"
+  "fruit": "pineapple"
 }
 ```
-Here, `fruit` is the key (variable name) and `orange` is the value (variable value).
+Here, `fruit` is the key (variable name) and `pineapple` is the value (variable value).

 We have successfully built our first variable on our JSON object, but the point of JSON is to serve as a multiple-variable storage.
 Let's go ahead and add more variables to it.
 ### Multiple variables (key-value pairs) ###

 ```
 {
-  "fruit": "orange",
+  "fruit": "pineapple",
   "quality": "good",
-  "color": "green"
+  "color": "orange"
 }
 ```
 If you have multiple key-value pairs, you gotta separate each with a `,` until the last one.
 That is required, and will cause errors if not applied correctly.